Hackership/blog.hackership.org/_posts/2015-04-09-Designers-Should-Code.md

 What kind of people typically join Hackership?
 It's a question we get a lot.
 The answer is a simple one: all kinds of people.

 Some of our learners are very experienced developers, others are just starting out.
 Some studied computer science, others studied history, or physics, or art.
 And yet another group skipped university altogether.
 We have welcomed people from many different countries and people belonging to many different age groups.
-So yeah, we're not lying when we say 'all kinds of people'.
+So yeah, we really mean it when we say 'all kinds of people'.

 Yet after three batches we see some commonalities.
 Chief among them: designers and artists looking to improve their coding skills.